 Some of the most common garden pests you may encounter on your indoor plants are spider mites, whiteflies, fungus gnats, and common brown scale.
 Scale can be problematic indoors because they have good temperatures year-round and will produce around the clock (they can produce young without any fertilization, so that means you could potentially run into a big problem pretty quickly).
 The good news is that they are pretty much immobile, which makes them easy to control.
 One way to do this is to simply discard the plant.
-However, you can also try and revive it with a homemade soap spray.
+However, there are a couple of homemade remedies you can use too such as sprinkling cinnamon on top of your soil or mixing hydrogen peroxide with water and spraying it on your plants.
+You can also try and revive it with a homemade soap spray.
 Try following these steps if you run into a scale infestation:

 - Place a plastic bag or some covering around the soil of your plant.
 This prevents any scale from falling into your soil.

 - Spray a natural, rosemary-based soap on the plant.

 - Run your fingers along the stems and plant leaves, turning up the scale with your fingernails.
 Discard any scale that fall onto the plastic bag.
 Go over the entire plant well, sometimes they can blend in.

 - After you’ve sufficiently soaped and scraped the plant, spray it down with a shower head or hose.
 Make sure to rinse all the soap off the plant as not to affect its growth.